syfxlin/tiptap-starter-kit/docs/extensions/markdown.md

 # Markdown extension

 Markdown extension is used for parsing or serializing the content of a document.
-Other extensions can place upload processing configuration on storage to activate parsing or serializing support.
+Other extensions can place markdown configuration on storage to activate parsing or serializing support.

 Markdown parser and serializer are using the [remark](https://github.com/remarkjs/remark).